anshikajain11/Library-Management-System/README.md

+# Library Management System project-
-# Library-Management-System-project- A library management software where admin can add/view/delete librarian and librarian can add/view books, issue, view issued books and return books.
+ A library management software where admin can add/view/delete librarian and librarian can add/view books, issue, view issued books and return books.

 Users of the System
 1)Admin